antvis/G6/packages/site/docs/manual/custom-extension/element.en.md

 }
 ```

-To implement graphical animation, you need to override the `animate` method to perform the animation operations on the `CustomCircle` onto the `Circle` graphic:
+To implement graphical animation, you need to override the `animate` method to perform the animation operations on the `CustomCircle` onto the `Circle` shape:

 ```typescript
 import type {} from '@antv/g';